 Response

-DEQ believes that control devices such as baghouses are highly effective and that, if following the proposed regulations, CAGMS can use glassmaking HAP including chromium without undue impact to human health and the environment.
+DEQ believes that control devices such as baghouses are highly effective and that, by complying with the proposed regulations, CAGMS can use glassmaking HAP including chromium without undue impact to human health and the environment.
 Tier 2s facilities are required to source test and set usage limits in order to keep their impact below health benchmarks.

 Comment: Emissions monitoring